websterling/Python-QR-Code-Labels/README.md

 Requires the packages pyqrcode, and PIL compiled with ImageFont support.

-The following 2 lines provide the starting number for the labels and the number of sheets to print.
+The following 2 lines in qr_code_label.py provide the starting number for the labels and the number of sheets to print.
 These are the only 2 lines that should neeed any editing.

  start = 1000001<br />
  num_sheets = 4